Authentication

 ESS ID tokens have a default lifespan of 5 minutes (see [**`SMALLRYE_JWT_NEW_TOKEN_LIFESPAN`**](https://docs.inrupt.com/ess/latest/services/service-oidc#smallrye_jwt_new_token_lifespan)).

-The ESS login flow results in signed access tokens.
-Access tokens provide access to resources.
-An access token issued by ESS is represented as a [JSON Web Token](https://datatracker.ietf.org/doc/html/rfc7519) (JWT).
+The Broker issues signed access tokens that provide access to resources.
+Access tokens are represented as [JSON Web Tokens](https://datatracker.ietf.org/doc/html/rfc7519) (JWT).

 ESS verifies the token signature and that the token has not expired.
 An invalid token cannot be used to gain access to resources.